festline/festline.github.io/_pages/roadmap.md

 <img src='../images/teaser-roadmap.png'>

-All activities accounted for in spring 2019 [rating](https://drive.google.com/open?id=1LAy1eK8vIONzIWgcCEaVmhKPSj579zK5lrECf_tQT60).
+All activities accounted for in fall 2019 [rating](https://docs.google.com/spreadsheets/d/15e1K0tg5ponA5R6YQkZfihrShTDLAKf5qeKaoVCiuhQ/edit?usp=sharing).

 # Plan
 - Calendar and deadlines
 - Assignments
+- Quizzes & Live sessions
 - Kaggle Inclass Competition "Alice"
-- Kaggle Inclass Competition "Medium"
 - Kaggle Inclass Competition “DOTA 2 winner prediction”
-- Tutorials
+- Individual projects

 # Calendar and deadlines
 [Google Calendar](https://calendar.google.com/calendar?cid=Z25pZ3EwZGxxb2I5cDZwMWptam5rdmY3NWtAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) with all deadlines.

 Current deadlines (see also the [assignments](assignments) page):
- - February 24 - A1
+ - September 15 - A1
+ - September 27 - Quiz1
- - March 10 - A2
+ - October 6 - A2
- - March 17 - uploading solutions to Alice & Medium
- - Macrh 31 - A3
+ - October 18 - Quiz2
- - April 7 - A4
+ - October 27 - A3
- - April 21 - DOTA 2 competition
+ - November 8 - Quiz3
- - April 23 - uploading solutions to DOTA 2
- - April 24 - publishing tutorials
+ - November 17 - A4 & A5

-All deadlines are 20:59 UTC.
+All deadlines are 20:59 CET (London time).

 # Assignments
-Assignments are announced in the **#mlcourse_ai** channel in [ODS Slack team](https://opendatascience.slack.com/) (pinned items).
+Assignments are announced in the **#mlcourse_ai_news** channel in [ODS Slack team](https://opendatascience.slack.com/) (pinned items).
 Also, links to fresh assignments are provided in the Readme file of the [course repository](https://github.com/Yorko/mlcourse.ai) and on [mlcourse.ai/assignments](assignments).
-Deadlines are typically on Sundays, 20:59 UTC.
+Deadlines are typically on Sundays, 20:59 CET.
 Apart from that, you can practice with demo [assignments](assignments), don't confuse them with "real" ones.
-Rough plan for spring 2019 assignments is the following:
+Rough plan for fall 2019 assignments is the following:
  - A1.
-Pandas and exploratory data analysis
+Pandas and data analysis
  - A2.
-Beating baselines in Alice & Medium competitions
- - A3.
 Decision trees, random forest, and gradient boosting.
 Beating baseline in the “flight delays” competition
+ - A3.
+Beating baselines in the Alice competition
  - A4.
+Beating baselines in one more competition using Vowpal Wabbit
+ - A5.
 Time series analysis with Python

 If stuck with assignments, check course [video lectures](lectures).